getgrav/grav-learn/pages/2/07.api/03.endpoints/13.flex-objects/_05.get-object/api-endpoint.md

 ---

 Keep the returned `ETag` and send it back as an `If-Match` header when updating, so a concurrent change is detected instead of silently overwritten.

+The reserved `__meta` object is read-only information for the admin (the object's type, key, storage key and, when known, its storage folder).
+It is never saved: create and update strip it from the request body.